 Introduction

 An event budget is more than a spreadsheet; it’s your strategic roadmap.
-Use our free template to build a detailed line-item budget, spot variances early, and set approval workflows that keep costs under control.
-With defensible estimates and a simple reconciliation process, you’ll reduce surprises and protect event profitability.
+Use our free template to create a detailed line-item budget, spot variances early, and set approval workflows that keep costs under control.
+With defensible estimates and a straightforward reconciliation process, you’ll reduce surprises and protect event profitability.

 Why a Budget Matters